ibm-cloud-docs/mas-ms/security.md

 ## Clock synchronization
 {: #clock-synchronization}

-All customer MAS-MS environments leverage IBM Cloud's internal NTP service as single reference time source for information system processing clocks and security domains.
+All customer MAS-Dedicated environments leverage IBM Cloud's internal NTP service as single reference time source for information system processing clocks and security domains.

 Customers are responsible or synchronizing their local environments (workstations, on premise servers) with an authoritative time source.